What causes food poisoning?

 - your symptoms are getting worse

-- you have symptoms of severe dehydration such as sunken eyes and passing small quantities of dark, strong smelling urine.
+- you are very dehydrated, you may have sunken eyes and be passing small quantities of dark, strong-smelling urine.